hawry/gote/README.md

 When the input receives a newline character, the body is shortened and formatted and then pushed to the repository where the command was called from, creating an issue with a title and a body.

+If the $EDITOR environment variable is set, gote asks for input from the editor instead of through the command line.
+Gote will always take the first line and turn it into the Issue-title, and the rest of the text will be the body.
+If no body is provided, the title is repeated as the body.
+Using the editor enables you to use markdown in your issue body.

 ## Installation
 Either clone this repository and build it from source or download any of the precompiled binaries.